SS Ambria: History

 In 1940, her port of registry was changed to Nordenham.
 On 3 March 1941, Gumbinnen was sunk in Solvær harbour, Lofoten Islands, Norway, by HMS Tartar.
-She was raised and repaired at Göteborg, Sweden.
+She was raised and repaired at Gothenburg, Sweden.
 In May 1945, Gumbinnen was seized by the Allies at Flensburg.
 Ownership passed to the MoWT and she was placed under the management of A F Henry & MacGregor Ltd. Her port of registry was changed to London.
 The Code letters GSMY and United Kingdom Official Number 180713 were allocated.

 In 1946, Empire Conleith was allocated to the Norwegian Government and was renamed Dragnes.
 She was sold to K Andersen & Co in 1947 and renamed Mimona.
 In 1959, she was sold to T Halvorsen AS and renamed Malay.
 She served until 1961 when she was scrapped in Grimstad.